enisn/UraniumUI/docs/en/validations/DataAnnotations.md

 ```

 ## Usage
-With the simple `Binding` method, controls can't know the validation rules.
-You need to use the `ValidationBinding` method to bind the control with the validation rules.
+`DataAnnotationsBehavior` is a behavior that allows you to bind the validations from the ViewModel to the control.
+It's used with the `FormView` to validate the controls.

 - Add xmlns for the `UraniumUI.Validations` namespace.